 Scoop and clean out all the innards and seeds.
 Either discard or set aside to roast and eat.

 Use a coring tool or knife to make a hole 2-3” above the bottom of the pumpkin.

-*Be sure to make the hole the same size as tap to prevent leaking*
+Be sure to make the hole the same size as tap to prevent the keg from leaking.

 Insert tap through the hole in pumpkin.
 Secure and tighten locking nut on the inside.